-Direct Evidence: Is tangible, visible, self-explanatory, and compelling evidence of what students have learned and not learned.
+Direct Evidence: Tangible, visible, self-explanatory, and compelling evidence of what students have learned and not learned.
 The product accessed has grading criteria with rigorous standards (Suskie, L., 2009, p.20).

-Direct Measures: Are based on student performance of Program activities within courses or Program-sponsored experiential learning opportunities (CAHME).
+Direct Measures: Based on student performance of program activities within courses or program-sponsored experiential learning opportunities (CAHME).

 Embedded Assessment: Departments demonstrate efficient planning when they embed assessment practices in existing coursework.
 The department agrees in which courses this data collection should occur and collectively designs the strategy and uses the data to provide feedback about student progress within the program (Pusateri, T, 2009).

 Expected Outcomes: Broad or high-level statements describing impacts the school expects to achieve in the business and academic communities it serves as it pursues its mission through educational activities, scholarship, and other endeavors.
 Expected outcomes translate the mission into overarching goals against which the school evaluates its success (AACSB, p.
 16).

 Evaluation Processes: Interpret the data and evidence accumulated through the assessment process and determine the extent to which student outcomes and program educational objectives are being attained.
 Thoughtful evaluation of findings is essential to ensure that decisions and actions taken as a result of the assessment process will lead to program improvement (Accreditation Board for Engineering and Technology, ABET).